 In my tribe, only Ordained Pastors can administer the sacraments–as if we are somehow more holy than anyone else.
 Local pastors can administer the sacraments ONLY in the church they serve.
 The irony of my tribe is that it also professes the power and importance of the priesthood of all believers.
 I guess all doesn’t mean all.
 Before this pandemic hit, there was a significant rise in the number of House Churches.
 These are homes where people are hungry for a deeper relationship with Jesus, a connection with other Followers, and believe that the Kingdom Of God is needed in their neighborhoods, towns, cities, communities, states, and nation.

 To my fellow Pastors, encourage your congregations.
 Inspire your people given to your care (not your dictatorship)!
 Don’t be afraid to give them permission to be who God calls them to be, The Body Of Christ.
 Support them in what they do.
 Help them but only when asked.
 Praise them when they look like Jesus.
 And if they get off-mission–gently take them aside and remind them who WE BOTH serve.
 You can’t build someone up (remember Ephesians 4:11-12) if you constantly tear them down, or worse, never give them the opportunity to do the real work of Jesus Christ.

 If some pastor (or Churchian or Tenured Pewsitter) is upset with me, understand I will soon be 65, closer to the moment I stand before my Judge.
 The last thing I want to be held accountable for is my failure to speak the truth in love.
 So if you are offended–it is what it is.
 I still love you and my prayer for you is that your heart, mind, and eyes will be opened to the Mission God has called us to do.

-Love God with all your heart; love others the way God loves you, and make sure all the glory goes to Him!
+Love God with all your heart.
+Love others the way Jesus loves you.
+And make sure all the glory goes to Him.